This article is a guest article by The Dough Roller, who writes about managing money in an online world. I encourage you to visit his site.

 The Dave Ramsey Approach

 Let’s start with how Dave Ramsey would answer this question.
-His advice is to first save a $1,000 emergency fund in an online high yield savings account or other FDIC insured account.
+His advice is to first save a $1,000 emergency fund in an online high yield savings account like you can find here.
 Once you’ve saved $1,000, then you pay off all of your non-mortgage debt.
 Only after all this debt is paid off do you begin investing 15% of your pay in retirement accounts.

 Many people have followed Dave’s advice to financial freedom.
 It certainly is a conservative approach, and very easy to follow.
 For me personally, I’d never been comfortable with an emergency fund of just $1,000.
 And if I waited to pay off all my non-mortgage debt before investing for retirement, I’d give up a 7% company match on my 401(k).
 So while I think Dave Ramsey’s approach is a good one, in my opinion it’s not the only good approach.